unikraft/eurosys21-artifacts/README.md

 # Unikraft EuroSys'21 Artifacts

-This repository contains the artifacts, including experiments and graphs, for the paper: "Unikraft: Building Fast, Specialized Unikernels the Easy Way"
+This repository contains the artifacts, including experiments and graphs, for the paper: "Unikraft: Fast, Specialized Unikernels the Easy Way"

 ## Experiments